“Winter is the time for comfort, for good food and warmth, for the touch of a friendly hand and for a talk beside the fire: it is the time for home.“

 Benefits

-Keeping your soffits and eaves in good condition benefits your home through improved ventilation and effective pest control.
-Clean, well-maintained soffits and eaves ensure air flows properly through your attic, reducing moisture and heat build-up.
-Furthermore, eliminating entry points prevents rodents and other pests from residing in your home.
+Keeping your soffits and eaves in good condition can lead to improved ventilation and effective pest control.
+When you regularly clean and maintain the soffits and eaves, air flows properly through your attic, reducing moisture and heat build-up.
+Fixing any holes or entry points also keeps rodents and other pests out of your home.

 Pipe and Plumbing Precautions